Peach and nectarine-Earwig

 Management-chemical control

-These treatments target and intercept the immature and adult earwigs as they climb into the tree canopy at night.
+These treatments target and intercept immature and adult earwigs as they climb into the tree canopy at night.

 Management-chemical control: HOME USE